nstratos/go-kitsu/README.md

 ## Integration testing

 The integration tests will exercise the package against the live Kitsu API and will hopefully reveal incompatible changes.
-Since they are using live data, they take much longer to run and there is a chance for false positives.
+Since these tests are using live data, they take much longer to run and there is a chance for false positives.

+The tests need a dedicated test account for authentication.
+A newly created account has no slug set by default.
+To set the slug, open the profile settings and set Profile URL.

 To run the integration tests:

-    go test -tags=integration
+    go test -tags=integration -slug="<test account slug>" -password="<test account password>"

 ## License